utkarshanand140/personal_blogs/content/uses.md

 ## Editor + Terminal

 - [Visual Studio Code](https://code.visualstudio.com/) is my current editor
-- Chrome is my main browser
+- Brave is my main browser
 - iTerm2 is my terminal

-## Desktop Apps

-- Better Touch Tool for window management and custom keyboard shortcuts
+## Softwares for Robotics
+- KiCAD for designing PCBs.
+- PlatformIO Extension on VS Code for programming general microcontrollers and STM32CUBE IDE for working with STM based microcontrollers.
+- SEGGER SysView for analyzing when I work with Real-Time-Operating-Systems.
+- MATLAB & Simulink for all mathetmatical related work.
+- ROS2 + Gazebo for software programming work on robots.